 Make the Fried Green Tomatoes

-While the oil is heating, slice the tomatoes into 1/4 inch slices.
+- While the oil is heating, prep the tomatoes.
+Slice the tomatoes into 1/4 inch slices.
 Sprinkle them generously with Jane’s Crazy Mixed-Up Salt, any other seasoning salt you prefer, or simply use salt and black pepper.

 Assemble the Sandwich